YanjunLin-Andrie/Loan_Qualifier_App/README.md

 ## Usage

-To use the Loan Qualifier application, users will conduct a series of **CLI** (Command Line Interfaces) interactions.
+To use the Loan Qualifier application, users will conduct a series of **CLI** (Command Line Interface) interactions.
 Simply clone the repositor.
 Open Terminal or Bash and use `cd` to change directory to where the **app.py** file is located.
 Then type

 ```python
 python app.py
 ```
 to launch the app.
-Users will need to answer a flow of questions, from providing the path of bank data sheet to customers financial information, such as shown below.
+Users will need to answer a flow of questions, from providing the path of bank data sheet to customers' financial information, such as shown below.

 ![example](loan_qualifier_app/Images/example.png)